Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Limits of end invariants and ends of models

 Next suppose that $\Sigma \times \{t\}$ lies on a torus boundary component $T$.
-As in the argument in (a) and (c) above, the Hausdorff limit of $c_{n_i}|F$ has a leaf running along $F \cap \Sigma$.
-Since $F \cap \Sigma$ intersects $d$ essentially, this again implies that the Hausdorff limit of $c_{n_i}$ intersects $d$ transversely, which is a contradiction again.
+Then each component of $\Sigma \cap F$ is a strip.
+As in the proof of \cref{case a}, for each component $\Delta$ of $\Sigma \cap F$, the Hausdorff limit of $c_{n_i}|F$ has a leaf running to join the two components of $\Fr_\Sigma \Delta$.
+Since $F \cap \Sigma$ intersects $d$ essentially on $F$, each component of $d \cap \Sigma \cap F$ joint two boundary components of $\Sigma$.
+This implies that the Hausdorff limit of $c_{n_i}$ intersects $d$ transversely, which is a contradiction again.
 Thus we have shown that every minimal component of the Hausdorff limit of $\{c_{n_i}\}$ contained in $F$ is a compact leaf.
 This completes the proof of Theorem \ref{limit laminations}. \end{proof}

 Theorem \ref{main limit laminations} in \S\ref{main results} is obtained as a corollary of Theorem \ref{limit laminations}, as follows.